What I do

 Some scholars feel apprehensive about working with an academic editor: is it cheating?, you might wonder.
 While scientists work in teams, because of our individual bylines humanists and qualitative social scientists often live with the myth that our work is supposed to be solitary.
 But a look at the acknowledgments page of any scholarly book will attest that good work arises from scholars who count on feedback from colleagues, partners, and friends.
 One of my favorite parts of academic life is the exchange of ideas, arguments, and stories, and the collaboration with other scholars to help them communicate in a compelling and clear manner—this is a central reason I’ve become an academic editor.
 Over time, a good relationship with an academic editor can nourish both intellectual and writing life.

 Before I began my doctorate, I was an editor on the publications team at the American Health Information Management Association, where I edited textbook manuscripts from top scholars in the HIM field on both stylistic and developmental levels.
 Currently, I serve as a Contributing Editor at Fiction Writers Review.
-Additionally, my book, The Performance of Listening in Postcolonial Francophone Culture, is forthcoming with Liverpool University Press—so I also have recent, personal experience with book proposal submission and editorial revision.
-I’ve worked with scholars in American Studies, Anthropology, Comparative Literature, Creative Writing, English, Ethnic Studies, French, Health and Rehabilitation Sciences, Higher Education, History, Literary History, Near Eastern Studies, Nursing, Philosophy, Social Welfare, and Sociology.
+Additionally, my book The Performance of Listening in Postcolonial Francophone Culture, was published by Liverpool University Press in 2018—so I also have recent, personal experience with book proposal submission and editorial revision.
+I’ve worked with scholars in African American Studies, American Studies, Anthropology, Comparative Literature, Creative Writing, English, Ethnic Studies, French, Health and Rehabilitation Sciences, Higher Education, History, Literary History, Near Eastern Studies, Nursing, Philosophy, Social Welfare, and Sociology.
 As a scholar of French, I’m particularly aware of the concerns of non-native English writers—I welcome working with ESL and international scholars.
 I am also committed to working with scholars who carry disproportionate burdens of advising, committee, and service work.